 I made all of his bottles, fed him via g tube when needed, cared for the wound, and basically did there what I'll be doing here as soon as tomorrow night.
-That's right - James will be coming home sometime between Wednesday and Friday.
+That's right - JF will be coming home sometime between Wednesday and Friday.

 So how do I feel about this?
 Right now I'm feeling pretty good.
 I feel confident.
 I feel like I can do this.
 I feel supported.
 I feel prepared.
 Yesterday, I was terrified.
 I was depressed.
 I felt like God had set me up for failure (ummm.. didn't He remember I did not want to be a nurse?).
 I felt like this was going to be a slow burn followed by the initial crash.

-Being with him, caring for him like I did Lydia and Bennet, definitely reminded me that a baby is a baby and gave me the confidence to bring him home, but it was all still a bit of an emotional teeter-totter.
+Being with him, caring for him like I did L and Ben, definitely reminded me that a baby is a baby and gave me the confidence to bring him home, but it was all still a bit of an emotional teeter-totter.
 As Travis put it, sometimes in anger, sadness, self-pity, or despair I cry out, "Why did you let this happen?!" and sometimes, in peaceful anticipation I ask, "Why did you let this happen?"

 And then I read this passage from Healing the Original Wound by Fr.
 Benedict Groeschel.